ashermancinelli/algorithm-testbed/doc/lc-peak-element-top-langs-1965.md

 </center>

 ### [Lisp](#content)

+The 5th most popular programming language in 1965 was Lisp.

+Lisp was invented by John McCarthy in 1958 at MIT with his paper *Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I*, paralleling Ken Iverson's paper *A Programming Language*.[[ref](#ref-hist-scheme)].

 I used MIT Scheme for my Lisp since it seems like the oldest lisp implementation that I can still install.